 3. Apply the relaxation techniques again, and finish with another thumb press on the solar plexus point on both feet.

-Reflexology transports you into a state of deep relaxation where you are open to suggestions you give yourself.
-This is a good time for a pre-sleep affirmation such as, A kind and forgiving world sings me to a peaceful sleep."
+5. Since reflexology transports you into a state of deep relaxation where you are open to suggestions, this is a good time for a pre-sleep affirmation such as: "A kind and forgiving world sings me to a peaceful sleep."
 Also count your blessings and appreciate all of the good times in your day.
 Envision how you would like your next day to be.